 Many have only ever bought a mobile phone on a traditional contract – where you pay monthly, and the cost of the handset is bundled in with minutes, texts and data.
-Sadly, this is rarely the cheapest option - though there's a low upfront cost and if you know what you're doing, some can still be decent value.
+Sadly, this is rarely the cheapest option – though they offer a low upfront cost and if you know what you're doing, some can be cracking value.

-This guide is here to help you navigate the sticky world mobile phone contracts, including how to choose the right tariff, where to find the best deals and tips for making the process go smoothly.
+This guide is here to help you navigate the sticky world of mobile phone contracts, including how to choose the right tariff, where to find the best deals and tips for making the process go smoothly.

 14 mobile contract tips, including...

 Traditional mobile contracts – deals that bundle in the cost of a handset with the monthly payment for service – are the default way many pay for their phone.
-But unfortunately, the cost is often massively inflated.
-In fact, when we crunched the numbers in May, we calculated in some cases it's cheaper to get a 30% APR loan than a handset on a contract.
+But sadly, the cost of these is often massively inflated.
+In fact, when we crunched the numbers in May 2016, we found in some cases it was cheaper to get a 30% APR loan than a handset on a contract.

 So if you want a new phone, consider carefully whether a contract's really right for you.
 In most cases you're better off buying the phone yourself and pairing it with a cheap Sim-only or PAYG deal (where you just pay for your allowance).
 Many shy away from forking out £100s upfront, but it's possible to get specific mobile financing – this can often undercut buying via a contract, and in some cases is at 0%.

 For your options in full and the pros and cons, see Buying a new mobile.
-But if you're dead set on a contract, there are still some good deals out there - read on.
+But if you're dead set on a contract, there are some good deals out there – read on.

 Once your contract's up, then you've a choice.
 If you're happy with your existing handset, you can switch to a cheap Sim-only deal or a pay-as-you-go tariff, or haggle a better deal.
 Either way, you should be able to slash your monthly bill.

 Use a tool to work out what allowance you need